Tradex-Innovations/Garment-Line-Monitoring-System/supabase/functions/send-auth-email/README.md

 supabase functions deploy send-auth-email --project-ref qhayxwdrjthvuoshodgy --no-verify-jwt
 ```

-Only after Graph sending from the scoped mailbox succeeds, go to Supabase **Authentication → Auth Hooks → Send Email**, select **HTTP**, enter:
+The HTTP Send Email Hook is enabled in Supabase **Authentication → Auth Hooks → Send Email** with this URI:

 ```text
 https://qhayxwdrjthvuoshodgy.supabase.co/functions/v1/send-auth-email
 ```

-Generate the hook signing secret there and store it as `SEND_EMAIL_HOOK_SECRET` before enabling the hook.
+The same signing secret is configured in Supabase Auth and the Edge Function.
 Keep the **Email** provider enabled.
-The hook replaces SMTP for Auth emails when enabled.
+The hook replaces SMTP for Auth emails while enabled.
 Disable the failed custom SMTP configuration after successful end-to-end testing.

 Test one recovery email to `dev@tradexsolution.com` and an invitation to a separate approved inbox.
 Confirm a Graph HTTP 202, a message in `payroll@unionorth.com` Sent Items, actual delivery, and successful link use.
 Graph 202 means accepted, not delivered.
 Check Microsoft 365 message trace if the message is accepted but absent from the recipient inbox.
 Avoid repeated requests while diagnosing failures.

+As of 2026-09-26, a direct Microsoft Graph send test to `dev@tradexsolution.com` returned HTTP 202.
+The signed Auth Hook was enabled, and one Supabase password-recovery request for that address returned HTTP 200 in about 1.9 seconds; the earlier SMTP path had timed out with HTTP 504.
+Inbox delivery, successful reset-link use, and the separate invitation test remain unverified.

 References: [Supabase Send Email Hook](https://supabase.com/docs/guides/auth/auth-hooks/send-email-hook), [Supabase Auth Hook timing](https://supabase.com/docs/guides/auth/auth-hooks), [Microsoft Graph sendMail](https://learn.microsoft.com/en-us/graph/api/user-sendmail?view=graph-rest-1.0), [Exchange RBAC for Applications](https://learn.microsoft.com/en-us/exchange/permissions-exo/application-rbac).